Why settle for store-bought Otis Spunkmeyer’s blueberry muffins when you can make a much better batch at home?

 Expect a thick batter.

-4. Gently mix in the blueberries with a spoon or rubber spatula.
+4. Add the blueberries.
+Gently mix in the blueberries with a spoon or rubber spatula.
 This step is called folding.

-- Expect the batter to be thick – it should be scoopable, and not runny nor too dense like cookie dough.
-This is why it’s much easier to beat the ingredients with an electric mixer rather than a wire whisk.
+- Expect the batter to be thick.
+It should be scoopable, and not runny or overly dense like cookie dough.

-- Don’t over-beat the batter.
-Otherwise, the muffins will turn out tough and rubbery.
-Stop beating ass soon as the wet and dry ingredients have incorporated.
-Lumps are okay.
+- Don’t overmix.
+Stop mixing as soon as the wet and dry ingredients have incorporated.
+Some lumps are okay.

 More Muffin Recipes